Visitor Visa UK - Apply with Support from Specialist Lawyers

 - Want to enter the UK to do paid work without having to be sponsored under the point-based immigration system

-- Are visiting the UK for no month than one month
+- Are visiting the UK for no more than 6 months

 - Are 18 or over